British Airways is slowly increasing its flying programme from London.

 London Gatwick – Short-Haul

-Flights to Gran Canaria and Milan Bergamo have been suspended until late October 2020.
-Flights from Gatwick to Antalya will not resume until summer 2021.
-Almeria has been permanently suspended.
+Flights from Gatwick to Antalya will not resume until April 2021.
+Almeria and Milan Bergamo have been permanently suspended.

-BA CityFlyer has resumed flights to Bergerac, Dublin, Edinburgh, Florence, Glasgow, Ibiza, Nice, and Palma de Mallorca.
+BA CityFlyer has resumed, with limited frequencies, flights to Dublin, Edinburgh, Florence, Glasgow, Ibiza, Mahon, Nice, and Palma de Mallorca (until 1 September).

-Summer seasonal routes to Mykonos, Santorini, Skiathos and Split do not appear to be operating this year.
+Summer seasonal routes to Mykonos, Santorini, Skiathos and Split are not operating this year.
 The planned launch of San Sebastian has been postponed.
+Venice has been suspended until summer 2021.